 7. Know that if one regimen doesn’t suit, there are other options

 There are many different types of medicines used in various combinations to treat HIV.
-Newer HIV drugs have far less side effects than older HIV drugs, and experts have named a few “recommended regimens” based on how effective a drug is, how many side effects it has and how often it needs to be administered (ie, once daily administration versus multiple daily administration).
+Newer HIV drugs have far fewer side effects than older HIV drugs, and experts have named a few “recommended regimens” based on how effective a drug is, how many side effects it has and how often it needs to be administered (ie, once-daily administration versus multiple daily administration).

 If you are new to HIV treatment, your doctor will probably start you on one of these recommended regimens.
-But know that there are alternatives which your doctor can discuss with you if you find that particular regimen hard to tolerate.
-2
+But know that there are alternatives that your doctor can discuss with you if you find that particular regimen hard to tolerate.

 8. Generic formulations may save you money

 The most important thing you can do if you have HIV is to take your medication every day.
 However, for some people, the high cost of HIV treatment gets in the way, particularly if their insurance does not cover the full amount of the drug, or if they have no insurance.

 Generic versions of HIV drugs can be up to 30% cheaper than the branded version.
 Sometimes this may mean taking a few more pills each day, generics of all products may not be available, but it may be worth it.
 Just be sure to take your medicine without fail.

 Talk to your doctor about the cost of your regimen, and if there are any cheaper alternatives.

 9. Living with HIV doesn’t mean a lifetime of monitoring

 If you have HIV, you learn to live with it, but having to go for regular blood tests can get in the way of leading your life.

 Experts now agree that if you have been taking your HIV combination treatment for at least 2 years, with consistent viral suppression, and your CD4 counts are >500 cells/mm3 then monitoring is optional.
 If your CD4 count remains between 300 and 500 cells/mm3 then regular monitoring every 12 months is still recommended.